cyberis/asteroids-boot-dev/README.md

 # Asteroids (Boot.dev Edition)

-This is a stripped down version of Asteroids to complete the Boot.dev project, "Build Asteroids using Python and Pygame
+This is a stripped down version of Asteroids to complete the Boot.dev project, "Build Asteroids using Python and Pygame"

 Here are some more things to do to round this out:
  - Add a scoring system